mokimokheonpark/Calculator-Project/README.md

 ## Overview

-Implemented a simple calculator using Go
+Implemented a simple calculator using Go.

 ## Installation

-Will be updated soon
+Will be updated soon.

 ## Usage

-Will be updated soon
+Will be updated soon.

 ## Contributing

-Will be updated soon
+Will be updated soon.

 ## License